PotatoUser69/superset/dev-journal.md

 # Developper Journal
 - 27/01/2024
     - deployed superset to server using docker prod version.
-    - deployed Keyvloak to server using docker.
+    - deployed Keycloak to server using docker.
 - 03/02/2024
     - added networking support for docker containers.
     - added .env in docker prod folder.